-The National Healthcareer Association is the largest allied health certification agency in the United States and has awarded over 1 million nationally recognized certifications.
+The National Healthcareer Association is one of the largest allied health certification agencies in the United States and has awarded over 1 million nationally recognized certifications.

 Medical Administrative Assistant: responsible for communicating with patients and coworkers, billing, medical coding, filing insurance claims, scheduling appointments, and supporting physicians, dentists, nurses, and other healthcare professionals with the day-to-day of running a medical office.

 Phlebotomy Technician: responsible for taking blood samples from patients, preparing and operating key equipment, preparing the patient for blood draw, labeling and shipping blood samples for testing, and properly disposing of equipment.

 Medical Billing and Coding Specialist: responsible for health insurance claims at hospitals, doctor’s offices, clinics, and other health care offices.
 They ensure claims are coded and recorded correctly in the patients’ files.